vtex-apps/tax-protocol-example/docs/tax-protocol-graphql-api.md

       <td valign="top">
         Boolean
       </td>
-      <td>Allows, on a first purchase, masking client's data.
-It could be useful when a shared cart is used and the client doesn't want to share its data.</td>
+      <td>Masks customer data for first-time purchases.
+It could be useful when a shared cart is used, and the client doesn't want to share its data.</td>
     </tr>
     <tr>
       <td colspan="2" valign="top">